surifirstpin/biplus_documentation/version.4/firstpin Website.md

 ## Our Vision and Mission

-We live and breathe the philosophy that people matter and results count.
+We live and breathe the philosophy, people matter and results count.
 ## Knowledge is Power
 Get Informed with the insights and resources provided by us.